Lockdown Hacks with @TheDadLab

 Sculpt Your Own Wax Creature

-On a sunny day, once your picnic food has been scoffed, save your Mini Babybel wax and use the heat of the sun to encourage creative and imaginative play!
+Once your favourite little round cheese has been scoffed, save your Mini Babybel wax and use the heat of the sun in the garden, or your hands if your inside, to encourage creative and imaginative play!

 What you will need:

-Warmth (heat of the sunshine, or if it’s cloudy, the warmth of hands)
+- Warmth (heat of the sunshine, or if it’s cloudy or your indoors, the warmth of hands)

 How you do it:

-For those who are more shy than others, lend a helping hand by creating a creature and try to come up with its story together.
+- For those who are shyer than others, lend a helping hand by creating a creature and try to come up with its story together.
 Encourage imagination flow by asking questions like ‘why does it have three eyes?’, ‘does it fly?’ or ‘what is its favourite cheese?’